MSLNZ/msl-equipment/docs/schema/equation.md

 >>> assert equation.uncertainty() == 0.355

 ```

+!!! tip
+    If the equation contains a single variable, you do not need to specify the variable name as a keyword argument.
+For example, if the above equation only depended on `t` you could evaluate it using `equation.value(20.4)` or `equation.value(t=20.4)` since these function calls are equivalent.

 A variable can have multiple values.
 Any sequence of numbers, i.e., a [list][]{:target="_blank"}, [tuple][]{:target="_blank"}, [ndarray][numpy.ndarray]{:target="_blank"}, etc., may be used *(tip: using [ndarray][numpy.ndarray]{:target="_blank"} will improve performance since a copy of the values is not required)*,